winesapOS/winesapOS/README.md

 ### Read-Only File System

 If using an external USB drive, it is possible to get errors about a `Read-only file system`.
 This is a hardware issue and indicates that the USB drive has been disconnected even if only for a fraction of a second.
 Short-term, reboot winesapOS to fix these errors.
 Long-term, try using a different USB port and/or drive and make sure that the drive does not move while in use.
 For the best experience, we recommend using an internal drive.

+### Wi-Fi or Bluetooth Not Working

+If Wi-Fi or Bluetooth is not showing up or connecting, try the following workarounds:

+-  Fully shutdown Windows by holding the "SHIFT" key while selecting "Shut down", selecting to "Reboot", or by running the command ``shutdown /s /f /t 0``.
+-  In the BIOS, set the winesapOS storage device to be the first boot device.

 ### Some Package Updates are Ignored